 The Visiting Committee's findings for each expected practice are recorded on the same compliance checklists used by the agency in preparing its self-evaluation report.
-Where collective decisions are required (on mandatory, non-compliance, and non-applicable expected practices), the concurrence of all Visiting Committee members is indicated by signatures on the compliance checklists.
+Where collective decisions are required (non-compliance and non-applicable expected practices), the concurrence of all Visiting Committee members is indicated by signatures on the compliance checklists.

 If compliance is problematic or questionable, the agency may use photographs to assist the Commission panel in reaching a decision at the time of the hearing.
 Offenders should not be identifiable in photographs.
-If it is necessary for photographs to be included in the Visiting Committee report, the chairperson should request that they be taken by the agency and forwarded following the audit.
+If it is necessary for photographs to be included in the VCR, the chairperson should request that they be taken by the agency and forwarded following the audit.